stepa2/sandboxrp/docs/BoxRP.UData.md

     -- Name of auto-generated getter
     -- Signature: fn(self) -> .FieldType|nil
+    -- Boolean values are handled as nil, so you can use SERVER and "SomeName"
     AutoGetter: string|nil

     -- Name of auto-generated setter
     -- Signature: fn(self, value: .FieldType|nil, unchecked: bool|nil=false)
+    -- Boolean values are handled as nil, so you can use SERVER and "SomeName"
     AutoSetter: string|nil
 })